omnivector-solutions/layer-conda-api/README.md

 ## Usage
 The 'conda-api' exposes a few choice functionalities to charm authors.
-You can include this layer in your charm, then import `from charms.layer import conda_api' to access the helper functions.
+You can include this layer in your charm, then import `from charms.layer import conda_api` to access the helper functions.

 ```python
 init_install_conda()